A/PROF Conrad Hoskin ~ Associate Professor

 - Lavery T, Collett R, Fisher D, Hoskin C and Rowland J (2022) White-footed dunnarts (Sminthopsis leucopus) in Queensland’s Wet Tropics, with the description of a new subspecies.
 Australian Mammalogy, 45 (1). pp. 77-90

-- Legge S, Rumpff L, Woinarski J, Whiterod N, Ward M, Southwell D, Scheele B, Nimmo D, Lintermans M, Geyle H, Garnett S, Hayward-Brown B, Ensbey M, Ehmke G, Ahyong S, Blackmore C, Bower D, Brizuela-Torres D, Burbidge A, Burns P, Butler G, Catullo R, Chapple D, Dickman C, Doyle K, Ferris J, Fisher D, Gallagher R, Gillespie G, Greenlees M, Hohnen R, Hoskin C, Hunter D, Jolly C, Kennard M, King A, Kuchinke D, Law B, Lawler I, Lawler S, Loyn R, Lunney D, Lyon J, MacHunter J, Mahony M, Mahony S, McCormack R, Melville J, Menkhorst P, Michael D, Mitchell N, Mulder E, Newell D, Pearce L, Raadik T, Rowley J, Sitters H, Spencer R, Valavi R, West M, Wilkinson D and Zukowski S (in press) The conservation impacts of ecological disturbance: Time-bound estimates of population loss and recovery for fauna affected by the 2019-2020 Australian megafires.
-Global Ecology and Biogeography,
+- Legge S, Rumpff L, Woinarski J, Whiterod N, Ward M, Southwell D, Scheele B, Nimmo D, Lintermans M, Geyle H, Garnett S, Hayward-Brown B, Ensbey M, Ehmke G, Ahyong S, Blackmore C, Bower D, Brizuela-Torres D, Burbidge A, Burns P, Butler G, Catullo R, Chapple D, Dickman C, Doyle K, Ferris J, Fisher D, Gallagher R, Gillespie G, Greenlees M, Hohnen R, Hoskin C, Hunter D, Jolly C, Kennard M, King A, Kuchinke D, Law B, Lawler I, Lawler S, Loyn R, Lunney D, Lyon J, MacHunter J, Mahony M, Mahony S, McCormack R, Melville J, Menkhorst P, Michael D, Mitchell N, Mulder E, Newell D, Pearce L, Raadik T, Rowley J, Sitters H, Spencer R, Valavi R, West M, Wilkinson D and Zukowski S (2022) The conservation impacts of ecological disturbance: Time-bound estimates of population loss and recovery for fauna affected by the 2019-2020 Australian megafires.
+Global Ecology and Biogeography, 31 (10). pp. 2085-2104

 - Zozaya S, Teasdale L, Moritz C, Higgie M and Hoskin C (2022) Composition of a chemical signalling trait varies with phylogeny and precipitation across an Australian lizard radiation.
 Journal of Evolutionary Biology, 35 (7). pp. 919-933